Free Walking Tour Berlin

 The History of the Museum

-The Museum of Photography, also known as Fotomuseum Berlin, was established in 2004 as a part of the Helmut Newton Foundation.
-Named after the renowned German-Australian photographer Helmut Newton, the museum’s mission is to preserve, exhibit, and promote photography as an art form.
-Situated in the vibrant city of Berlin, the museum has become a hub for photography enthusiasts, scholars, and artists from around the world.
+Located on the Schmale 9 street in Kreuzberg there is the Museum of Photography, also called Fotomuseum Berlin, which was opened in 2004 as a part of the Helmut Newton Foundation.
+Museum is named after the renowned German-Australian photographer Helmut Newton and its mission is to preserve, exhibit, and promote photography as art.
+However, the museum, which is situated in the dynamic city of Berlin, has now become a centre for photography lovers, both within those circles and also from around the globe.

-The architecture of the museum itself is a work of art.
-Designed by the internationally acclaimed architectural firm Behnisch & Partner, the building combines modern elements with a nod to the industrial past of the area.
-Its unique design features spacious exhibition halls, state-of-the-art facilities, and a stunning rooftop terrace that offers panoramic views of the city.
+The architecture of the museum was a work of art.
+The building is a result of the sophisticated architecture, featuring modern tones coupled with a tribute to the industrial past of the site, which was developed by the internationally renowned architecture company Behnisch & Partner.
+It has spacious exhibition halls, state of the art facilities, a great rooftop terrace with panoramic views of the city.

 The Collection